josephlei/ODI/_posts/2016-09-15-internships.markdown

 * have high level projects/ideas for incoming folks to explore interests, see below

-* looking for people who are interested in learning and working on:
+* What type of people are we looking for?
+Those interested in how CA can improve our delivery of:
-	* open data
+	* Open Data
-	* data science
+	* Data Science
-	* ui/ux
+	* UI/UX
-	* open source web technologies
+	* Civic technology engagement
-	* government efficienty
+	* Open Source Web/other Technologies
-	* ??agile Project management
+	* Government Efficienty
-	* ??open source technology
+	* ??agile Project Management
 	* ??
+Add more here!

-* requirements
+* Requirements
-	* ??18+
+	* 18+ (this is still being researched/verified with HR)
-	* california resident? not necessarily, calhr restrictions? jjl to research
+	* California Resident?
+Not Necessarily, Calhr Restrictions?
+Joseph is researching, interested in delivering results, tangible work products and low risk exponential returns, article re: brooks geocoding
-	* * Available for video conferencing while 'working'
+	* Available For Video Conferencing While 'working'

-* perks
+* Perks
-	* remote work available
+	* Remote Work Available
-	* flexible around school work
+	* Flexible Around School Work
-	* affiliation with CDT innovation
+	* Affiliation With Cdt Innovation
-	* references
+	* References
-	* potential future work with CDT/state
+	* Potential Future Work With Cdt/state

-* work
+* Work
-	* non-mission critical work
+	* Non-mission Critical Work
-	* learning work
+	* Learning Work
-	* project based, not task orientation
+	* Project Based, Not Task Orientation

-* pay
+* Pay
-	* paid or unpaid, depends on available funding, headcount and term
+	* Paid Or Unpaid, Depends On Available Funding, Headcount And Term

-* to be done
+* To Be Done
-	* website for ODI
+	* Website For Odi
-	* media material/pr campaigning
+	* Media Material/pr Campaigning
-	* flesh out internship framework (in progress)
+	* Flesh Out Internship Framework (in Progress)